 Undershirts may be any subdued color, including black and sand, but may not be white or bright colors.

-This is an undershirt, not a t-shirt so should be plain, with as little marking on it as possible.
-Camouflage patterns are not permitted, only solid colors.
-Absolutely no logos can be visible when worn with the blouse.
-Your UnderArmor turtleneck may be out if it has a big logo on the neck, for example.
+No logos should be visible when worn with the blouse buttoned or zipped up.
+Your UnderArmor turtleneck may be out if it has a big white logo on the neck, for example.

-You must have a hat to provide minimal protection from impact, BBs and the sun.
+You must have, and wear, a hat to provide minimal protection from impact with branches, BBs, rain, and sun.

 No insignia outside of the affiliation within the event is allowed.
 No team patches, no national patches (US Flags), no branch (US ARMY) nametapes.
 Items must be removed, and cannot just be covered with tape, or obscured with marker.

 Individual name tapes are encouraged but not required.
 No branch indicator required or allowed.
 Your national military assumes ARMY if not labeled NAVY, AIR FORCE, or COAST GUARD.

 Event-specific unit insignia are available for purchase, and may be worn on the left shoulder.
 Refer to the uniform standards for your uniform clothing or follow AR 670-1 for where to place the patch so it looks good.

 A national flag is permitted, but it must be the proper one for your country.
 Patches may be purchased from the event.

 If worn, it may only be placed on the right shoulder of the uniform.
 Refer to the uniform standards for the uniform clothing you wear, or follow the US Army regulation AR 670-1 for where to place the patch so it looks good.

 We strongly encourage placing glow in the dark material on the back of your hat, LBE, and rucksack.
 You should also have cateyes on the back of your helmet if you bring one, and on any assault pack if it covers the marker on the back of your LBE when worn.